 Gazing at these magnificent monuments made me believe that as Americans we can and should find ways to bind up the wounds of our people to become united again.
 We must not become that generation which allows freedom and liberty to perish.

 Is there a way we can find common ground?
 How do those on the right convince those on the left that not all who voted for Donald Trump are a bunch of white supremacists, homophobic, racist, gun slinging wanna-shoot-everybody- in-sight, uptight neurotics?
 How do liberals convince conservatives that they are not a bunch of bleeding hearts, let the government pay for everything, lazy, whiny, ignorant, angry ingrates?

 Perhaps it would be best to begin with these words from yet another memorial – that of Thomas Jefferson.
 Etched in stone were these brilliant and unparalleled words from the Declaration of Independence:

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.”

 And so, it seems we as a people can begin to narrow this political divide by defining ourselves as Americans first and not by party affiliation.
 Let’s respect the office of the President no matter who occupies it.
 Let’s do what is right for the whole, not simply the few.
 We owe it to those who paid the ultimate price, sucked it up and did as much during prior times of division in our history.

 This strange and unique thing called a Republic is not easy to keep but certainly worth preserving.
-Just take a stroll down along the National Mall through the monuments in Washington, D.C. some evening and you’ll see what I mean.We value your comments!
-Please weigh in on our comment section below.
+Just take a stroll down along the National Mall through the monuments in Washington, D.C. some evening and you’ll see what I mean.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com